Basing yourself at La Martinière gives you the opportunity to visit many places within the area.

 Calvados producers in the area

-A bit of information - how to spot a Normandy species of cow - They are white and brown and always have a brown patch around their eyes.
+A bit of useless but interesting information - how to spot a Normandy species of cow - They are white and brown and always have a brown patch around their eyes.

 Walking - If you enjoy walking in the countryside there are many recognised and well sign-posted tracks along country lanes, through woods, along rivers and around lakes.
 Helen is a keen hiker and has many books which map out various walks and what to see on them.
 She is very happy to discuss your options and recommend routes for you ranging from a few kilometres to long distance walks.